rlayers/pawpaw/README.md

 <!-- Overivew -->
 ## Overview
-``ito-segments`` is a framework for easily developing efficient and high performance lexical parsers, which generate parse trees that can be easily serialized, traversed, and searched using a powerful structured query language.
+**ito-segments** is a framework for easily developing efficient and high performance lexical parsers.
+The parsers output tree graphs that can be easily serialized, traversed, and searched using a powerful structured query language.

 - Indexed str and substr representation
   - Efficient memory utilization